 Intended Use of Proceeds Actual Use of Proceeds To advance the Company's properties and for general and administrative purposes.
-In August 2013, the Company paid US\$25,000 under a letter of intent to acquire the San Andres property in Mexico; the acquisition was finalized in February 2014 for additional cash consideration of US\$245,000 and the issuance of 10,000,000 common shares (non-cash).
+In August 2013, the Company paid US\$25,000 under a letter of intent to acquire the San Andres property in Mexico; the acquisition was finalized in February 2014 for additional cash consideration of US\$245,000 and the issuance of 1,000,000 post-consolidation common shares (non-cash).
 In April 2014, the Company commenced its 2014 exploration program on the San Andres property in Mexico.
-The remaining funds have been spent on generative exploration and evaluation activities, and general operating costs.
+The remaining funds raised in February 2014 have been spent on generative exploration and evaluation activities, and general operating costs.
+Funds raised in December 2017 have been partially spent on general operating costs.
 Explanation of variances and the impact of variances on the ability of the Company to achieve its business objectives and milestones No material variances are identifiable to the Company.
 Proceeds have been used as intended and to further exploration of the 40 Mile property while meeting administrative requirements.